a walking tour by Carol Mendel

 Le Rondelet condominiums

 Turn left at Anchorage Lane.
 On your right, the round Le Rondelet condominiums sit on the site once occupied by a Starkist tuna factory.
 Turn right at Cañon Street, and right again at Shafter Street.
-Take a few steps on Avenida de Portugal to see two buildings of the Portuguese community -- a tiny wood frame chapel and the large United Portuguese S.E.S. meeting hall.
+Take a few steps to the left on Avenida de Portugal to see two buildings of the Portuguese community -- a tiny wood frame chapel and the large United Portuguese S.E.S. meeting hall.

 United Portuguese SES Hall